Suffrage: The right to vote

 Stable: it does not change significantly from day to day because of an ongoing edit war or content dispute.

 Illustrated, if possible, by media such as images, video, or audio: media are tagged with their copyright statuses, and valid fair use rationales are provided for non-free content; and media are relevant to the topic, and have suitable captions.

 If you are associated with an academic institution, your library's databases and other resources are excellent sources for Wikipedia.
-If you do not, and are located in Massachusetts, sign up for a free eCard at the Boston Public Library to use their large library of resources.
+If you do not, and are located, or go to school in Massachusetts, sign up for a free eCard at the Boston Public Library to use their large library of resources.